mod-audio/mod-audio-mixer-lv2/README.md

 # Audio mixers

 This repository contains a two, four channel, mixer plugins, a mono and stereo version.
-Each channel has a panning control, a mute, a solo and a volume knob.
+Each channel has a panning, mute, solo, and volume control.
+Lastly, each channel can be routed to either the stereo master output or an alternative output.
-The mixers have two stereo outputs, the first is for the mixed signals.
-The other one is an `alternative output`.
-Once a channel is muted it will be send to this `alternative output`